tnurdinov/MovieRoulette/README.md

 # Movie Roulette 📽 (work-in-progress 👨‍💻👩‍💻)

-Movie Roulette is a **work-in-progress** movie suggestion Android app witch connects to themoviedb.org.
+Movie Roulette is a **work-in-progress** movie suggestion Android app which connects to themoviedb.org.
  It just passed first release state.
-Currently only MVP functionality implemented.
+Currently, only MVP functionality implemented.

 ## Android development

 Movie Roulette is an app which attempts to use the latest cutting edge libraries and tools.
 As a summary: